Strategic Delivery · Melbourne · Available Australia-wide

 Two separate business units needed to consolidate onto a single Shopify Plus architecture.
 One month from delivery a fundamental architectural issue emerged that voided significant completed work and required a complete directional change.

-David identified a solution that eliminated the problem, stopped a silent scope expansion the developer was about to absorb without question, and got executive sign-off on the new direction without a single dollar of unscoped work landing on the developer.
+David identified a solution that eliminated the problem, stopped a silent scope expansion the developer was about to unhappily absorb, and got executive sign-off on the new direction without a single dollar of unscoped work landing on the developer.

 Every stakeholder engagement was handled.
 UAT was managed without requiring developer involvement.
 The enterprise QA team was guided through testing independently despite having no platform knowledge.